abedev/abe/README.md

 Build REST apis with Haxe and nodejs.

-WARNING: this is an experimental project and might be dropped at any time.

 ### Setup

 Create a new instance of a `abe.App`, which listens for http traffic on a port of your choice: